cairis-platform/cairis/install.md

 {% include toc.html %}

-CAIRIS will work on most modern desktop and mobile browsers, but please note there are currently some compatibility problems with Firefox when working with Requirements.

 # Live Demo

 A live demo of CAIRIS is available to use on [http://demo.cairis.org](http://demo.cairis.org).
 The username and password you need are *test* and *test*.
 The live demo is rebuilt every night based on the latest updates to CAIRIS.